mapnik/node-mapnik/docs/FAQ.md

     make: *** [mapnik.node] Error 127

 A: node-waf is the build tool provided with a node install, make sure you have node installed

+Q: I get a compile error like:

+    [1/6] cxx: src/_mapnik.cc -> build/default/src/_mapnik_1.o
+    ../src/_mapnik.cc:240: error: expected constructor, destructor, or type conversion before '(' token ../src/_mapnik.cc:184: warning: 'void init(v8::Handle<v8::Object>)' defined but not used

+A: Your node version is too old, upgrade to at least node 0.2.4